nyf005/Marinenationale/README.md

 # Marinenationale
-This is an intranet that I built for Cote d'Ivoire Navy
+This is an intranet + Website project that I built for Cote d'Ivoire Navy

 DB was on mlab.